The rules for legal aid providers, including the interests of justice and means tests, relevant legislation, and making

 Merits: interests of justice

-IoJ considers the merits of the case – eg a person’s previous convictions, the nature of the offence and the risk of custody – to determine if an applicant qualifies for legal aid.
+IoJ considers the merits of the case – for example, a person’s previous convictions, the nature of the offence and the risk of custody – to determine if an applicant qualifies for legal aid.
 The more serious the charge or possible consequences for your client, the more likely that their case will qualify for legal aid (Crown Court trials are deemed to automatically satisfy this test).

 The interests of justice test determines whether a client is entitled to legal aid based on merits.
 As part of the test you must consider the ‘Widgery critera’ and decide which of the following applies to your client’s case: